udo-munk/z80pack/doc/README-asm.txt

 Option e:
 Set maximal symbol lenght to <num>, the default is 8.

+Option h:
+Set the maximum number of bytes per hex record to <num>, the default is 32.

 Option x:
 Don't output data in pass 2 into a binary object file for DEFS.
 This only